BIT-MJY/BIT-MJY.github.io/index.md

 ## About Me

+I am an incoming PhD candidate in [IRMV Lab](https://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University, supervised by [Prof. Hesheng Wang](https://scholar.google.com/citations?hl=en&user=q6AY9XsAAAAJ).
 I received my B.S. and M.S. degrees in vehicle engineering from the Beijing Institute of Technology, Beijing, China, in 2020 and 2023 respectively.
 I interned at [Haomo AI Technology Co., Ltd.](https://github.com/haomo-ai) in 2022 and 2023, and completed work on place recognition and occupancy forecasting for autonomous driving.

 ## Research Interests